NEW High School Program

 Becoming a Jewish Adult

-Our successful NEW program/curriculum for Hakafa students in high school (9th – 12th grades) is now in its second year!
+Our successful NEW program/curriculum for Hakafa students in high school (9th – 12th grades) is now in its fourth year!
 It was developed in order to help our students gain knowledge and skills as community leaders while they grow into Jewish adulthood and become active, voting members of our congregation.

 - Classes for 9th through 11th grades meet (by grade) four times a year on Sunday late afternoons, and incorporate dinner, in place of weekly classes.